darsh-makadia/Circuit-Breakers-WRO-FE-2026/guide/PARTS_AND_PURCHASE_LINKS.md

 ## Notes

 - The **Pi rail's buck converter (5V/5A)** doesn't have a confirmed purchase link yet — flagged above so it isn't lost track of.
 Add the link once sourced/confirmed.
-- The IMU and OLED links are placeholders — fill in once confirmed, since these are core electronics a rebuilding team would need.